kuuueee/CALHAMER/README.md

 # CALHAMER
-This Discord Bot manages player interactions as well as submissions for the board game Diplomacy devolped by Avalon Hill.
+This Discord Bot manages player interactions as well as submissions for the board game Diplomacy developed by Avalon Hill.

 ## USER COMMANDS